algolia/instantsearch/README.md

 Most of the widgets accept a `template` or `templates` option that let you change the default rendering.

-`template` can be defined either as a Mustache (Hogan) string or as a function.
+`template` can be defined either as a Mustache (Hogan) string or as a function receiving the widget data.

 See the documentation of each widget to see which data is passed to the template.